 The Farm to Table Movement: How Your Restaurant Can Benefit

-Food additives, such as preservatives, flavorings, colors and other ingredients, truly take away the nutrition and authentic-ness of your food.
-By eliminating these artificial additives, you’re food will not only taste better, but look better as well.
-As a restaurant owner, you want to be apparent to the foods that come out of the kitchen and onto your customers’ plates.
+Food additives, such as preservatives, flavorings, colors, and other ingredients, truly take away the nutrition and authenticity of your food.
+By eliminating these artificial additives, your food will not only taste better, but will look better as well.
+As a restaurant owner, you want to be transparent about the foods that come out of the kitchen and onto your customers’ plates.

 How does this movement help the environment?
-Two words; travel time.
+Two words: travel time.
 Not only does food travelling in transit take longer to arrive, but the produce takes in a lot of fuel.
 It also enough time for dirt and other bacteria to find its way on the food.
-Giving the diesel-filled transport trucks a break would do wonders for the environment and reduces the carbon footprint.
+Giving the diesel-filled transport trucks a break would do wonders for the environment and reduce the carbon footprint.

 Your customers will appreciate you switching to this movement.
 Stay on top of your switch by updating your social media pages.
 Let Zanduco help you spread the word of your locally-sourced food with our signs, easels, and window and door signs.